 Susannah Jordan (Editor-in-Chief) earned an MFA in Creative Nonfiction from Queens University of Charlotte, where she served as Nonfiction Editorial Assistant for Qu, the school’s literary magazine.
 Her writing has appeared in 101 Fiction, Ink In Thirds, 50-Word Stories, The Story Shack, Apocrypha and Abstractions, Rathalla Review, Cold Coffee Stand, Daphne Magazine, Twisted Sister lit mag, and elsewhere.
 Her visual art has appeared in Cotton Xenomorph, The Green Light, Orson’s Review, The Cerurove, formercactus, Riggwelter Press, Figroot Press, Oxford Magazine, The Tishman Review, and Gravel, among others.
+She has work forthcoming in 3Elements Literary Review.

 Chuck Augello (Contributing Editor) lives in New Jersey with his wife, dog, two cats, and several cows that refuse to cease.
 His work has appeared in One Story, Juked, Hobart, Smokelong Quarterly, and other fine places.
 He publishes The Daily Vonnegut and contributes interviews to The Review Review.
 He’s currently at work on a novel.